bigskysoftware/grugbrain.dev/index.md

 "ok, grug build that feature"

-then grug spend time think of 80/20 solution to problem and build that instead.
-80/20 solution say "we get 80 want at 20 code"  Solution not have all bell-whistle that project manager want, maybe a little ugly, but work and deliver most value, and keep complexity spirit at bay for most part
+then grug spend time think of [80/20 solution](https://en.wikipedia.org/wiki/Pareto_principle) to problem and build that instead.
+80/20 solution say "80 want witht 20 code"  Solution not have all bell-whistle that project manager want, maybe a little ugly, but work and deliver most value, and keep demon complexity spirit at bay for most part to extent

-sometimes probably best just not tell project manager and do it 80/20 way.  easier forgive than permission, and project managers mind like butterfly at times often forget what even supposed to do or move on or get fired

-grug see many such cases
+sometimes probably best just not tell project manager and do it 80/20 way.  easier forgive than permission, project managers mind like butterfly at times overworked and dealing with many grugs.  often forget what even feature supposed to do or move on or quit or get fired grug see many such cases

+anyway is in project managers best interest anyway so grug not to feel too bad for this approach usually

 ## <a name="grug-on-factring-your-code"></a>[Factoring Your Code](#grug-on-factring-your-code)

-next strategy is harder: break code base up properly (fancy word: "factor your code properly")  here is hard give general advice because each system so different.  however, one thing grug come to believe: not factor your application too early!
+next strategy very harder: break code base up properly (fancy word: "factor your code properly")  here is hard give general advice because each system so different.  however, one thing grug come to believe: not factor your application too early!

 early on in project everything very abstract and like water: very little solid holds for grug's struggling brain to hang on to.  take time to develop "shape" of system and learn what even doing.  grug try not to factor in early part of project and then, at some point, good cut-points emerge from code base

 good cut point has narrow interface with rest of system: small number of functions or abstractions that hide complexity demon internally, like trapped in crystal